Agency Contact

 “All privately licensed degree granting, post-secondary educational institutions must be accredited by an accrediting agency recognized by the United States Department of Education (USDE), the Council for Higher Education Accreditation (CHEA), be a candidate for accreditation or in process of application for accreditation as determined and monitored by the Alabama Community College System.
 This requirement became effective beginning October 1, 2008, for any degree granting institutions applying for initial or renewal licensure.”
 (GUIDELINES FOR POLICY (accs.edu))

-Accreditation agency must be recognized by the US Department of Education or CHEA
+Accreditation by an accrediting agency recognized by the U.S. Department of Education required for:

 _____ Public, out-of-state degree granting institutions